Images Depict Mature Plants

 How much light does a Little Leaf Fig Tree require?

-If kept outdoors, Fiddle Leaf Figs can handle dappled shade to full sun, but will need to be transitioned.
+Fiddle Leaf Figs of all varieties thrive in bright indirect light.
+If kept outdoors in summer or grow zones 10 or 11, Fiddle Leaf Figs can handle dappled shade to full sun, but will need to be transitioned.
 Move them outside to give them a summer vacation or because they're hardy.
-Fiddle Leaf Figs should be moved into full shade outdoors initially, then put into a couple hours of morning light with shade the rest of the time for a few days.
+Little Fiddle Leaf Figs should be moved into full shade outdoors initially, then put into a couple hours of morning light with shade the rest of the time for a few days.
 Gradually increase the amount of sun the plant receives every couple of days until the plant receives the maximum amount of light that it will receive in its new location.
 This process should take a few weeks, and the leaves will not turn brown or get sunburned if transitioned gradually.
+Repeat in the other direction to bring them back inside once the summer heat begins to cool off.

 What type of fertilizer is best for a Little Fiddle Leaf Fig?